Unraveling the Eclipse Mechanism of a Binary Millisecond Pulsar Using Broadband Radio Spectra: Observation and Data Analysis

 \subsection{Variation of flux density and electron column density across the eclipse phase}

 The flux density reduced during the eclipse phase.
-In Figure \ref{fig:fig1}c, we have shown the variation of pulsed flux density in band-3 as a function of orbital phase.
-We define the range of orbital phase 0.19$-$0.27 around superior conjunction ($\phi_b$ = $0.25$) to be the full eclipse phase (FEP) and 0.91$-$0.10 to be a part of the non-eclipse phase (NEP).
+In Figure \ref{fig:fig1}c, we show the variation of pulsed flux density in band 3 as a function of orbital phase.
+We define the orbital phase 0.19$-$0.27 around superior conjunction ($\phi_b$ = $0.25$) to be FEP and 0.91$-$0.10 to be a part of the NEP.
 There is an approximate 60\% reduction in the received pulse flux density in the FEP and a corresponding average delay in the arrival time of the pulses of 100 $\mathrm{\mu s}$ (Figure \ref{fig:fig1}a,b).
-In Figure \ref{fig:toa}a, we show the variation in the delay in the pulse time of arrival (TOA) in band-3 and the corresponding excess electron column density throughout the eclipse phase for three different epochs (Section \ref{sec:obs}).
-The variation in flux density, normalised with respect to the NEP flux density, is shown in Figure \ref{fig:toa}b.
+In Figure \ref{fig:toa}a, we show the variation in the delay in the pulse TOA in band 3 and the corresponding excess electron column density throughout the eclipse phase for three different epochs (Section \ref{sec:obs}).
+The variation in flux density, normalized with respect to the NEP flux density, is shown in Figure \ref{fig:toa}b.
 We have marked three different regions in the eclipse phase; eclipse ingress phase (EIP), FEP and eclipse egress phase (EEP) in Figure \ref{fig:toa}.
-In contrast to what was seen in band-3, in band-4, we detect no change in the observed flux density between the FEP and NEP greater than our noise limit of $\sim100$ $\mathrm{\mu Jy}$.
+In contrast to what was seen in band 3, in band 4, we detect no change in the observed flux density between the FEP and NEP greater than our noise limit of $\sim100$ $\mathrm{\mu Jy}$.